archlinux/aur/README.md

-# aur-freelancer-desktop-app
+# Install Instructions

-Arch Linux AUR Package for Freelancer.com desktop client.
+## Build and install PKG manually
+To build this package without an AUR helper (recommended) run the following commands from the directory which contains the PKGBUILD.

+    makepkg -sic

-If you have installed an AUR helper like yaourt or pacaur then you should be able to install this package by running one of the following commands.
+## Using an AUR helper
+You should be able to install this package by running one of the following commands.

 For yaourt: